Legally Reviewed

 May 16, 2024 – First MDL Status Conference Held for Toxic Baby Food Lawsuit

-The first status conference for the toxic baby food MDL will be held today presided over by Judge Corley, who will address initial pretrial proceedings, review joint statements from plaintiffs and defendants, and consider appointments for leadership roles such as plaintiffs' lead counsel and the Plaintiffs' Steering Committee.
+The first status conference for the toxic baby food MDL will be held today.
+Judge Corley will preside over the conference, which will address initial pretrial proceedings, review joint statements from plaintiffs and defendants, and consider appointments for leadership roles such as plaintiffs' lead counsel and the Plaintiffs' Steering Committee.

 Notably, Attorney Anthony Russo from the law firm Dolman Russo, who works closely with Lawsuit Legal News, was named to the steering committee.